chtrembl/azure-cloud/petstore/02-push-the-docker-images-to-acr/README.md

 ![](images/petstoreapp_cr.png)

-**1. Push the Pet Store Service Docker Image to Azure Container Registry**
+**2. Push the Pet Store Pet Service Docker Image to Azure Container Registry**

 > 📝 Please Note, Since the Docker Images were built in the previous guide, we can run from any path on the terminal.
-But if you prefer, or if you plan to build more images, cd to azure-cloud/petstore/petstoreservice
+But if you prefer, or if you plan to build more images, cd to azure-cloud/petstore/petstorepetservice

 You are still logged in from before...